Reduced order method based Anderson-type acceleration method for nonlinear least square problems and large scale ill-posed problems: Introduction

 Anderson acceleration is a widely recognized technique known for its effectiveness in enhancing the convergence of fixed-point problems.
 By leveraging information from previous iterations, it combines weighted past iterations to generate a new one.
 Originally introduced to accelerate the iteration process of nonlinear integral equations, the method has since been extended to general fixed-point problems \cite{WN}.
-Anderson acceleration has been extensively studied and applied, yielding promising results in practical computations, e.g., \cite{A}\cite{WN} and references therein.
+Anderson acceleration has been extensively studied and applied, yielding promising results in practical computations, e.g., \cite{A}\cite{WN} \cite{SS} \cite{TXHSX} and references therein.

-In this paper we extend and apply it to a general iterative method for the nonlinear least square problem and we formulate and analyze it as the reduced order method \cite{IR} and we achieve a monotone convergence.
-Specifically, we consider the acceleration of variable step size iterative method by the Anderson-type method.
+\textbf{\underline{Contributions}}: In this paper, we extend Anderson acceleration and apply a general iterative method to the nonlinear least square problem and ill-posed problems.
+In particular, we formulate and analyze it as the reduced order method \cite{IR} \cite{WI} \cite{IK2008} \cite{An} to achieve a monotone convergence.
+Our method incorporates a given iterative method as subspace generation process.
+As a consequence, the use of Anderson acceleration remedies iterative algorithms where relative residual may fail to converge under tolerance level.
+In addition, our method works on a broader class of problems.
+For example, we simplify conjugate gradient method with variable step size iterative method and make it work on an indefinite system of linear equations, as we shall see from our presentation.

+\textbf{\underline{Notations}}: Throughout the paper, let $X$ be a Banach space with inner product structure $(\cdot, \cdot)$ and norm $|\cdot|_2$, and $A$ be a linear operator over $X$.

+A central theme of the paper is to consider designing an algorithm that can accelerate the convergence of iterative solutions over a linear manifold spanned by solutions generated from a given iterative scheme.
+For example, we consider variable step size iterative method